jzonthemtn/big-data-cloudformation/README.md

 # Big-data AWS CloudFormation Templates

 These are AWS CloudFormation templates for various big-data and supporting applications.
 As with most things, you will likely want to customize these templates a bit to suit your needs.
+Some applications might be supported on EMR ([see the list](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html#w1ab1c17c11)).

 ## Templates